 Movie Critic Review: Midnight Cowboy (1969)

-In this video clip from the very beginning of the movie Midnight Cowboy, the combined visual and auditory effects deliver the viewer right into the specific reality.
+the combined visual and auditory effects deliver the viewer right into the specific reality.
 In the first shot there is a brief surge of the typical war cries, horse gallops and gunshot noise of the Western genre on a blank screen.
 The camera zooms out on the huge screen of a drive-thru theater in broad daylight!
 Then a nostalgic squeak is gradually overridden by a singing voice which takes us into the beautiful banjo arpeggios of the song "Everybody Is Talkin".
-In the closing shot for the credits we see the profile of a woman drinking from a Coke bottle.

 Enough signifiers.
 We are in the land of the American dream!